makersacademy/rps-challenge/README.md

 Approach
 ---------

-1. Setup the environment, including Sinatra
+1. Setup the environment, including Sinatra and RSpec / Capybara
-2. Wrote feature test for registering name
+2. Wrote and passed feature test for registering name
-3. Wrote feature test for choosing weapon
+3. Wrote and passed feature test for choosing weapon
 4. Thought about domain model before writing unit tests (see below)
-5. Wrote unit test for Player class to initialize with a name
+5. Wrote and passed unit test for Player class to initialize with a name
+6. Wrote and passed unit test for Game class to initialize with Player objects
-6. Wrote unit test for Game to view choices
+7. Wrote and passed unit test for Game to view choices
-7. Wrote unit test for Game to select a choice
+8. Wrote and passed unit test for Game to select a choice
-8. Wrote unit test for Computer to select a choice randomly
+9. Wrote and passed unit test for Computer to select a choice randomly
+10. Wrote and passed unit tests for revealing winner

+Then attempted to integrate model into the view / controller

+1. Instantiate the Player object on posting the form with the name in
+2. Populate the form choices from the Game instance (could not iterate over the array!)
+3. Show the game's result

 Thoughts on domain model
 -------------------------